urvisayta/SAP-P2P-Project/README.md

 The project demonstrates how procurement activities are integrated with inventory management and financial accounting in SAP, ensuring efficiency, transparency, and accuracy.

-Note: This project is a conceptual implementation of SAP MM.
-Screenshots and system execution are illustrative due to limited access to a live SAP system.

 ---

 ## Problem Statement